Adopt a cat

 • Be supported.
 You’ll receive a follow-up call or email after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice

 For up-to-the-minute news of which cats urgently require homes, check out our Facebook, Instagram and Twitter feeds.

-We have found homes for quite a few cats and are expecting more cats to come in soon.
-In the meantime, if you'd like to express interest in homing a cat from us, and live within the London Borough of Croydon, please email Homing@croydon.cats.org.uk
+We have several young cats looking for indoor homes and also kittens which are now ready to home.
+If you'd like to express interest in homing any of these, and live within the London Borough of Croydon, please email Homing@croydon.cats.org.uk